nicholash711/3bld-tool/README.md

 - add functionality to change preferred orientation of cube
 - add functionality to change preferred lettering of pieces.
 - ? make practice tab adjust to what the person needs ?
+- update README
+- Add any needed targets to Makefile